How to Access Files on a RAID Disk When NAS Level One GNS-1001 is Not Accessible: Practical Steps

 To mitigate these risks, it is advisable to regularly back up data, configure RAID properly, use a reliable power source, keep the firmware updated, and implement strong security measures.
 Additionally, consulting the user manual or seeking support from the manufacturer can provide specific guidance on avoiding data loss on the NAS Level One GNS-1001 device.

-Although NAS GNS-1001 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS GNS-1001 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view